Rewarding Exclusive Bird Watching In Kenya Tours – Get Your Wings Up & Binoculars Ready!

 5. Secretary Bird

-Secretary birds are easily recognisable by their black crests.
+Secretary birds are easily recognizable by their black crests.
 They are found mostly in savannas and open grasslands.
 The bird has a red-orange face, an eagle-like body, and crane-like legs.

-It can be found in various bird watching places such as Nairobi National Park, Amboseli National Park, Tsavo East & West National Park, and Masai Mara National Reserve, among other places.
+It can be found in various bird watching places such as Nairobi National Park, Amboseli National Park, Tsavo East & West National Parks, and Masai Mara National Reserve, among other places.

 6. Clarke’s Weaver Bird

 Clarke’s Weaverbird is an endangered bird species declared by the IUCN, which is endemic to Kenya.
-The male usually has a black head, breast, with some yellowish on their tail, whereas the female has olive upper parts, yellow underparts, and is slightly duller.
+The male usually has a black head and breast, with some yellowish on their tail, whereas the female has olive upper parts, yellow underparts, and is slightly duller.

 7. Superb Starling